-Office Hours Spring 2022: Tue and Thr 3-4pm via zoom .
+Office Hours Fall 2022: Tue 11am-12pm via zoom and Wed 4-5pm in hybrid (in-person or the same zoom link as Tue).
 Each student is admitted into the zoom room in the order of arrival.
-If you cannot make it to office hours, send an email to Dr Ouverney with your availability M-F, 9am to 5pm.
-Best days for Dr Ouverney to meet with students outside the office hours in spring 2022 are Mondays and Wednesdays.
+To set an appointment at a different time, email Dr Ouverney with your availability M-F, 9am to 5pm.
+Best days for Dr Ouverney to meet with students outside the office hours are Mondays and Wednesdays.

 - Post-doct, 2005 - Stanford University School of Medicine

 - Ph.D., 1999 - University of Southern California